NathanVDC-CEO-Every3D/UltimateManhunt/README.md

 ## **Placeholders**
 This plugin has placeholders that you can use in your own leaderboards or to display the top players somewhere.
+These placehoders are:
+%manhunt_player_name%
+%manhunt_topName_place%
+%manhunt_topPoints_place%